aadedolapo/A-E-Analysis/README.md

 # Accident and Emergency Analysis

-This project shows my ability to use Python, PostgreSQL, PowerBI, and PowerPoint in data cleaning, data migration, data visualization, and finally reporting.
+This project shows my ability to use Python, PostgreSQL, PowerBI, and PowerPoint in data cleaning, data migration, data visualization, and reporting.

 ### Files: